 - a.
 In general, actual emissions as of a particular date shall equal the average rate, in tpy, at which the emissions unit actually emitted the regulated NSR pollutant during a consecutive twenty-four (24) month period which precedes the particular date and which is representative of normal source operation.
 The Control Officer shall allow the use of a different time period upon a determination that it is more representative of normal source operation.
 Actual emissions shall be calculated using the unit's actual operating hours, production rates, and types of materials processed, stored, or combusted during the selected time period. - b.
-The Control Officer may presume that source-specific Allowable emissions for the unit are equivalent to the actual emissions of the unit. - c.
-For any emissions unit that has not begun normal operations on the particular date, actual emissions shall equal the PTE of the unit on that date. - d.
+For any emissions unit that has not begun normal operations on the particular date, actual emissions shall equal the PTE of the unit on that date. - c.
 This definition shall not apply for calculating whether a significant emissions increase has occurred, or for establishing a PAL under SECTION 030.300.I.
 Instead, projected actual emissions and baseline actual emissions shall apply for those purposes.